The Style Editor enables you to:

 The Style Editor automatically de-minimizes style sheets that it detects, without affecting the original.
 This makes it much easier to work on pages that have been optimized.

-From Firefox 29 onwards, the Style Editor supports autocomplete.
+The Style Editor supports autocomplete.
 Just start typing, and it will offer you a list of suggestions.

 You can load a style sheet from disk and apply it to the page by clicking the Import button.